anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     - functions setSavePaths() and checkforDDrive() added
     - ballRadius's scope was changed from private to public final static, as the altered function checkHitToBlock() in the Block class uses ballRadius to calculate more accurate ball-block collisions
+    - two functions setVisibleGameObjects() and setNotVisibleGameObjects() made to replace repetitive blocks of code for setting visibility of game objects.

 - Game Engine Class
     - instead of .stop() to stop the threads (updateThread, timeThread and PhysicsThread) interrupt was used.